Master Progressive Long Runs and Targeted Workouts to Shatter Your Half‑Marathon Goal

 1 (2)Zone 4 – a little fasterFinish strong, test form

-If you’re training for a full marathon, simply extend the distances and add another progression step (e.g., Zone 2 → Zone 3 → Zone 4).
+Training for a full marathon?
+Extend each segment and add another progression step (Zone 2 → Zone 3 → Zone 4).

-1. Collect Baseline Data – Run a recent 5‑km or 10‑km time trial.
-Convert that effort into your zone thresholds.
+1. Collect Baseline Data – Run a recent 5‑km or 10‑km time trial and convert that result into your zone thresholds.

-2. Create a Small Collection – Draft a handful of progressive runs (8 mi, 10 mi, 12 mi) and a couple of quality sessions (tempo or interval) that sit in Zones 3‑4.
+2. Create a Small Collection – Sketch out a few progressive runs (8 mi, 10 mi, 12 mi) and a couple of sessions (tempo or interval work) that sit in Zones 3‑4.

-3. Schedule Smartly – Place the progressive long run at least three weeks before your target race, with a recovery day (easy Zone 1 run) after it.
+3. Schedule Smartly – Place the progressive long run at least three weeks before your target race, with an easy recovery day after.

-4. Track Recovery – Monitor how you feel 48 hours later.
-If soreness lingers, dial back the intensity or add an extra easy day.
+4. Track Recovery – Check in 48 hours later.
+Lingering soreness means dial back the intensity or insert another easy day.

-5. Share & Reflect – Joining a community of runners who log their zones can give you fresh ideas and accountability.
-Seeing others’ progressions often sparks new variations for your own plan.
+5. Share & Reflect – Find runners who log their zones.
+Watching how others structure their progressions often sparks ideas for your own workouts.

 Progressive Half‑Marathon Rehearsal – 10 mi (16 km)